 Bizarrely Coleman decided on a ploy of trying to antagonise the Monster into some form of action that will result in a scene, to which supposedly a crowd would gather and help him detain the man.
 So Coleman quickens his pace, overtakes the man, then stops, delivering menacing glares to the man as he passes by.
 He even leans over the shoulder of the man when he stops to look in shop windows, shouting “Baah! or Booh!” in the mans face.
 This plan seems to have had no effect on the Monster, who saunters along until he reaches a house in South Molton Street.
 Coleman keeps watch and after a short time the man leaves.
 Instead of following him, Coleman decided to knock on the door of the house and after a protracted conversation manages to elicit a name and address of the man from the householder, “Mr Williams, 52 Jermyn Street”.
 Deciding that this information will help save face when he retraces his steps back to the Porter’s.
 It doesn’t take long however for the realisation to dawn on him that perhaps a man of cunning such as the Monster would not willingly give his identity away, after being so blatantly accosted by his would be pursuer.

 The hapless Coleman then spends the rest of the day trying to locate the man he has let slip from his grasp.
-During the hunt, Coleman suddenly realises that the man he has followed is actually an acquaintance of his, having been introduced by a mutual friend some weeks earlier.
-I think it’s easy to comprehend the state that Coleman was now in, probably nearing blind panic, as whichever way this plays out, his chances in the matrimonial stakes seem to be reaching a very low level.
+During the hunt, Coleman suddenly realises that the man he has followed is actually known to him, having been introduced by a mutual friend some weeks earlier.
+I think it’s easy to comprehend the state that Coleman was now in, probably nearing blind panic, as whichever way this plays out his chances in the matrimonial stakes seem to be reaching a very low level.
 You can imagine his delight when by complete accident he rediscovers the man walking towards him down Pall Mall.
 Again he shies away from physically detaining the man, but approaches him, and renews his acquaintance (what the man thought after Colemans strange tactics earlier in the day is a bit of a mystery).
-He suggests to the man that he has been accused of insulting a female friend of his, but as they know each other, all be it tenuously, he can’t imagine this to be the case.
+He suggests to the man that he has been accused of insulting a female friend of his, but as they know each other, all be it tenuously he can’t imagine this to be the case.
 He suggests that the man accompany him to meet his lady friend and clear the matter up.
 To this the man meekly objects, saying that it was too late in the day, but when pressed, he agrees to go with Coleman without much resistance.

 They return to Pero’s Bagnio, where the sisters Porter both faint on first sight of the man, Anne exclaiming “Good God, that is the wretch!”
 Their Father has none of Colemen’s qualms about detaining the man and pins him to the wall, swearing that he would regret moving a muscle.
 The man, now greatly alarmed at this turn of events, denies all knowledge of the attacks and even comes up with an alibi for the attack on the Porter sister.

 Within an hour the man now identified as Mr Williams is in the custody of the Bow Street Runners, under the arrest of Runner John Macmanus, who had previously been bodyguard to King George III.
 Williams is taken to New Prison, Clerkenwell, where he gives his name as Rhynwick Williams and his occupation as a maker of artificial flowers.
-He lodges at a dingy Ale House, The George in Bury Street, where he shares a single room with six other men.
+He lodges at a dingy Ale House, The George in Bury Street just off Jermyn Street, where he shares a single room with six other men.
 Macmanus searches the room and finds clothing similar to the description given of the attacker, but no weapons which might have been used in the attacks.

 Monday 14th June